dsmiller95/microsoft-teams-emojifier/README.md

 ## Implementation overview

 The injection payload will look for any currently rendered messages every 2 seconds.
 For every message that hasn't been parsed yet, it will look for any patterns matching `:[\w-]+:` and replace the text with an `<img>` tag if an emoji exists by that name.

+## Disclaimer

+**USE AT YOUR OWN RISK: ONLY USE THIS IF YOU KNOW WHAT YOU'RE DOING**

+This is going to inject code into your locally running Microsoft Teams electron app: code injected this way can potentially steal your credentials and gain access to your local filesystem.
+Whenever you inject code like this, make sure you know what the code is doing.